wisdom1456/neat-starter/src/posts/locations/destin.md

 ---
 title: Destin
 subtitle: Okaloosa County
-description: Bernhardt Riley handles civil law and real estate concerns in Destin Florida.
+description: If you need legal assistance with real estate in Destin, FL, contact the attorneys at Bernhardt Riley.
+We can help you with transactions, disputes, and more.
 author: Bernhardt Riley
 mainOffice: false